-A choir is first mentioned singing at a University service during the ceremony for the laying of the cornerstone for Sewanee: The University of the South on October 10, 1860, when Psalm 100 was sung.
-Since that time the University Choir has continued to play an important role in the musical life of the University and All Saints' Chapel through services, recitals, and related ventures.
+At the laying of the cornerstone for Sewanee: The University of the South on October 10, 1860, a choir is first mentioned singing Psalm 100.
+Since that time, the University Choir has continued to play an important role in the musical life of the University and All Saints' Chapel through services, recitals, and related ventures.